mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 ```

-When I need to collect text on an entity I often look for comment data on DBPedia.
+When I need to collect text on an entity I often look for comment data on DBPedia (as we did in the previous **kgcreator** example).
 In this case, there were no English language comments so no comment results are in the returned JSON:

 ```JSON
  $ python opencyc_example_3.py